 Additionally, nerve blocks are used for diagnosis, prognosis, and therapeutics.
 Spinal cord stimulation is used to treat neuropathic pain and is also used to help patients with failed back syndrome and radicular pain.

 Lastly, regenerative medicine has proven time and again that it is capable of healing and treating pain.
 Both Platelet-Rich Plasma (PRP) and Bone Marrow Concentrate (BMC) injections are nonsurgical alternatives.

 The two injections are similar in that they use the patient’s own body to heal itself.
 PRP, for example, uses growth factors from the patient’s blood and BMC uses adult stem cells from the hip bone.
 Once the doctor removes the sample, they will place it into a centrifuge and separate the various layers.
 Next, the sample is injected into the injured site in order to promote natural healing.

 Finally, if you are suffering from chronic pain, contact us so we can conduct a diagnosis and start you on a plan to relieve your pain.
+Our staff at Metropolitan Pain Consultants looks forward to hearing from you.
+You can contact us at (201) 729-0001.
 We offer weekday and weekend appointments.
-You can find us at our conveniently located clinics in West Orange, Aberdeen, and Lyndhurst.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.